 The maintenance supervisor and manager live or die by the quality and timeliness of their information.
 In Module Five, you will learn about the flow of work requests, work orders, and job completion.

-The key element of all maintenance strategies is good information, essential for improved decision-making.
+The critical element of all maintenance strategies is good information, essential for improved decision-making.
 In Module Seven, you will learn that the center of that key is the maintenance work order.

 In Module Nine, you will learn that the Internet is now everyone’s maintenance technical library.
-You will also learn how to conduct a maintenance survey and the tools you should have with you.
-That
+You will also learn how to conduct a maintenance survey and the tools you should have.

 PM is a route to better maintenance.
 In Module Eleven, you will learn why PM works, how to develop PM task lists, conduct the tasks, calculate the starting frequencies, and make the whole department PM oriented.
 You will learn about Planned Component Replacement (PCR) and how it works.